rotoapanta/quanterraProject/README.md

 ## Running the Project Automatically with Crontab

 To automate the monitoring process, you can use crontab to schedule the execution of the script at specific intervals.
-The provided run_gps_netrs.sh shell script helps you set up the environment and run the project under cron.
+The provided run_quanterra.sh shell script helps you set up the environment and run the project under cron.

 Here's how to configure and use crontab with the project: